 Managers are responsible for securing a legal lease with tenants.
 They also tend to have a much better understanding of the legalities involved with advertising a unit and not discriminating against potential tenants.

 Managers handle legal notices such as 3-day rent demands, and they may go to court for evictions.
 They set up regular inspections of units outlined in the lease and answer calls from code or fire inspectors.

-It’s the property managers job to inform tenants of anything they are doing that is breaking their lease and check to make sure violations are remedied.
+It’s the property managers job to inform tenants of anything they are doing that’s breaking their lease.
+Then checking to ensure violations are remedied.

-Determining if hiring a property manager makes sense for you depends on your goals and your property.
+Determining if you hire a property manager or not depends on your goals and your property.

-Other owners, who skip management, have found easy to manage properties requiring very little work.
-One important note, even if you choose to manage your own properties – you should always have a backup plan in case you are no longer able to handle them.
+One important note, even if you choose to manage your own properties – it pays to have a backup plan in case you’re no longer able to handle them.

 These owners write off the management fees on their taxes.
 They also appreciate being able to spend their time doing anything other than worrying about their real estate investments.

 We hope this article helps you think through whether hiring a property manager is the best decision for you!